-Each year, external laboratories are testing thousands of materials against the AFIRM RSL.
+For the PUMA RSL program including testing matrix, testing frequency and database, the process can be found in this section with details in Appendix F of this handbook.
 Only materials with a pass test report can be used in the production of PUMA products.